simplesamlphp/simplesamlphp/modules/core/docs/authproc_attributeadd.md

 Filter that adds attributes to the user.

 If the attribute already exists, the values added will be merged into a multi-valued attribute.
-If you instead want to replace the existing attribute, you may add the `'%replace'` option.
+If you instead want to replace the existing attribute, you may add the `%replace` option.

 Examples
 --------